59 Notable alumni of

 -

 Monica Samille Lewinsky is an American activist.
-Lewinsky became internationally known in the late 1990s after U.S. President Bill Clinton admitted to having had an affair with her during her days as a White House intern between 1995 and 1997.
+She became internationally known in the late 1990s after U.S. president Bill Clinton admitted to having had an affair with her during her days as a White House intern between 1995 and 1997.
 The affair and its repercussions (which included Clinton's impeachment) became known as the Clinton–Lewinsky scandal.

 -